Mycosis fungoides: Prognosis

 A 1999 US-based study of people with CLL's medical records observed a 5-year relative survival rate of 77%, and a 10-year relative survival rate of 69%.
 After 11 years, the observed relative survival rate remained around 66%.
 Poorer survival is correlated with advanced age and black race.
 Superior survival was observed for married women compared with other gender and marital-status groups.
 The complete remission rate in children is nearly 30%.

 Epidemiology

 It is rare for mycosis fungoides to appear before age 20; the average age of onset is between 45 and 55 years of age for people with patch and plaque disease only, but is over 60 for people who present with tumours, erythroderma (red skin) or a leukemic form (Sézary syndrome).
 Mycosis fungoides is more common in males than in females with differences in incidence across various racial groups reported in different studies.
-The incidence of mycosis fungoides was seen to be increasing between 2000 to 2020, although certain regions have demonstrated some stabilization.
+The incidence of mycosis fungoides was seen to be increasing between 2000 and 2020, although certain regions have demonstrated some stabilization.

+The global age adjusted incidence of Mycosis Fungoides is approximately 6-7 cases for every 1 million people, with rates varying across regions and ethnicities.
+Racial disparities amongst Mycosis Fungoides diagnosis have been seen to be higher in African American populations when compared to Caucasian populations in America.
+With the mean diagnosis age being 49.3 in African Americans and 60.0 in Caucasians.